 The health care utilization measures were calculated using MMIS2 claims and encounter data.
 MMIS2 data are updated monthly and routinely used for evaluating the performance of Medicaid programs.
-All of the data presented in this report reflect MMIS2 as of September 30, 2015.
+All of the data presented in this report reflect MMIS2 as of March 31, 2016.
 Typically, MMIS2 data are not considered complete until twelve months have passed for adjudication of FFS claims and six months for submission of managed care encounters.
 Therefore, all utilization measures based on MMIS2 data should be considered preliminary and will be revised and updated in future reports.
 This will most significantly affect measures of health care utilization for the most recently occurring period of enrollees' participation in a Health Home.
+In particular, health care utilization rates occurring seven quarters or more after enrollment are incomplete and will be revised in future reports.
 Because additional claims and encounters will be received in later updates to the MMIS2, the majority of these recent measures will increase during subsequent revisions.
-The data presented in the tables may appear to suggest that health care utilization rates decrease the longer participants are enrolled.
+The data presented in the tables4 may appear to suggest that health care utilization rates decrease the longer participants are enrolled.
 However, conclusions about trends cannot be drawn from these interim data.

-&lt;sup>3 The eMedicaid data are reported as entered by Health Home providers.
+3 The eMedicaid data are reported as entered by Health Home providers.
 Hilltop has only made changes to these data to account for the termination of a Health Home, at request of DHMH.